On Lessons from Pops

 On Understanding Panic Disorder

-I am one of those 18.1% who suffer.
-When I’m in panic it’s almost as if a doppelgängertook over my body.
+I am one of those people who suffer.
+When I’m in panic, it’s almost as if a doppelgänger took over my body.
 So many people do not understand what happens and that the person has no control over how they feel.
 Stress and cortisol flood the body.

 A key driver is understanding.
-Panic disorder with panic attacks is not something that can be helped at the moment or have a lid put on it.
-What makes it all so much worse is when those around you and in society judge you and falsely believe mental health issues are something that can be helped (2).
-I’m writing this because if my own household doesn’t quite understand what this is about, how can any one else?
+Panic disorder with panic attacks is not something that can be helped in the moment or have a lid put on it.
+What makes it all so much worse is when those around you judge you and believe mental health issues are something that can simply be controlled.
+I’m writing this because if my own household doesn’t quite understand what this is about, how can anyone else?
 I need to do my part in spreading awareness.

 I didn’t know much about true anxiety either.
 Why should I?
 We throw the word around a lot.
-Many of us live with low -evel anxiety constantly.
-As a society we are mostly all anxious.
-Anxiety and Panic Disorder is a little different.
-“This is not to be confused with nervousness — what most people experience in normal situations.
-Nervousness and anxiety can both cause similar symptoms, but normal nervousness such as how one feels before making a big presentation or applying for a job differs from anxiety in that it’s rational.”
-(3) Some things can be helped or talked away from.
-Normal nervousness is one.
+Many of us live with low-level anxiety constantly.
+As a society, we are mostly all anxious.
+Anxiety and panic disorder are a little different.
+Nervousness and anxiety can both cause similar symptoms, but normal nervousness—like before a big presentation or applying for a job—is tied to a real situation and passes.
+Panic disorder is not like that.

-With panic disorder, the body for no real and current reason goes into full fight or flight mode.
-It differs for everyone, but for me in particular I’m often triggered by something externally that was threatening in the past.
+With panic disorder, the body goes into full fight-or-flight mode without a real, present threat.
+It differs for everyone, but for me, I am often triggered by something external that was threatening in the past.
 Many times I cannot initially identify the trigger.
-It is almost impossible too when the brain is flooded and the executive functioning goes offline.
+It is almost impossible to do so when the brain is flooded and executive functioning shuts down.

 I want to feel normal and not panic more than anything.
-Riding it out, medicine and therapy are helpful, but it took years for the body to become dysfunctional to this point; it likely will not go away overnight.
+Riding it out, medicine, and therapy are helpful, but it took years for my body to become this dysregulated.
+It likely will not go away overnight.

-1. Being with someone during a panic attack that doesn’t understand and gets annoyed or mad if they can’t help me.
-I can’t be helped at that point.
-Someone in my face rationalizing it for me feels condescending.
-Shunning me at that point feels humiliating and akin to abandonment.
-I’m humiliated enough.
-Standing in judgment only makes it worse.
+Being with someone during a panic attack who doesn’t understand and becomes annoyed or frustrated.
+I can’t be helped in that moment.
+Someone in my face trying to rationalize it feels condescending.
+Being ignored feels humiliating and similar to abandonment.
+I’m already overwhelmed—those reactions only intensify it.

-2. Another horror is trying to hide it to not scare other people.
-I feel further trapped.
-I’ve had panic attacks on an airplane, in restaurants, at work, while driving, while getting ready for bed, when waking up… Of course no one wants to see or hear it, but other people hiding or pretending nothing is going on just makes me feel like a freak creature that needs to be avoided.
+Another difficult experience is trying to hide it so as not to scare others.
+That creates another layer of pressure.
+I’ve had panic attacks on airplanes, in restaurants, at work, while driving, while getting ready for bed, and even when waking up.
+When people pretend nothing is happening, it makes me feel like something is wrong with me—like I need to be hidden.

 Peace.